rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 As indicated in the previous paragraph dedicated to the Secure Element.
 Trezor Sage 3 and Safe 5 uses it to help to verify the authenticity of the Trezor Safe 3 or Safe 5, and makes it significantly more difficult for it to be tampered with.

 Reference: [Trezor - Trezor Safe device authentication check](https://trezor.io/learn/a/trezor-safe-device-authentication-check)

+### Privacy

+The Trezor Suite App offers several features to protect your provicy

+- [Tor](https://trezor.io/learn/a/tor-in-trezor-suite) to enable anonymous communication
+- A discreet mode to hide your sensitive information on the screen
+- For Bitcoin, a [Coin Control feature](https://trezor.io/learn/a/coin-control-in-trezor-suite) to make a manual coin selection for an outgoing transaction, rather than relying on your wallet making an automatic selection for you.
+It is useful again [dust attack](https://trezor.io/support/a/dusting-attacks-airdrop-scam-tokens) where an attacker send you small amount of Satoshis to trace your transactions and link addresses together in case of a consolidation.

 ------